Meniscus TearSkip to the navigation

 How is a meniscus tear diagnosed?

 Your doctor will ask about past injuries and what you were doing when your knee started to hurt.
 A physical exam will help your doctor find out if a torn meniscus is the cause of your pain.
 Your doctor will look at both knees and check for tenderness, range of motion , and how stable your knee is.
 X-rays are also usually done.

 How is it treated?

-and how serious it is.
+How your doctor treats your meniscus tear depends on several things, such as the type of tear, where it is, and how serious it is.
 Your age and how active you are may also affect your treatment choices.

 Treatment may include:

 - Rest, ice, wrapping the knee with an elastic bandage, and propping up the leg on pillows.